What Is a Car Insurance Loss Ratio?

 Industry Trends Heading Into 2026

 The auto insurance industry is in a strong recovery phase after the brutal 2022–2023 cycle — but new headwinds are emerging.
-Here's where things stand as of early 2026:
+Here's where things stand as of mid-2026:

 The takeaway?
 Loss ratios are cyclical.
 When they're favorable, consumers enjoy lower rates and more carrier competition.
 When they spike — as they did in 2022 — the industry responds with aggressive rate hikes.
 Understanding where the industry sits in that cycle helps you time major insurance decisions wisely.
-You can also review what to expect for car insurance rates in 2026 for more context on the current cycle.
+You can also review the full 2026 car insurance rates forecast for more context on the current cycle.

 Frequently Asked Questions